 Roberts served a mission for The Church of Jesus Christ of Latter-day Saints in Houston, Texas, from 1990-92.

 Heather and her husband, Jason, are the parents of Manti (28), Micah (24), Mosiah (24) and twins Moroni and Malachi (14).

 Southern Virginia University Coaching History

-Sam Hair enters his first year as an assistant coach for the Southern Virginia University women's basketball program.
+Andrew Stephens begins his first season as an assistant coach for the Southern Virginia women’s basketball team.

 Stephens enters the season with over 27 years of coaching experience, including six in the collegiate ranks.
 With a winning percentage of .507% over the course of his career, including a .667% winning percentage in tournament play as a women’s basketball coach, Stephens’ varsity girls’ teams have captured five tournament titles, and three state tournament berths in five seasons.
 He has also had two different varsity girls’ teams ranked in the top ten in two different states (Ariz.-#2, Ga.-#7).

 Before his time at Southern Virginia, Stephens most recently coached at Mary Baldwin College in Staunton, Va. and at Westbury High School in Houston, Texas.
 He has held coaching positions in Georgia, Florida, Arizona, Texas, and Virginia.